 Twice a year, the Whitewater Community Foundation offers Community Action Grants for projects that our community and board of directors believe worthwhile and beneficial to various segments of the population.
 Grant proposals are due on April 30 and October 31 of each year.
 Decisions for funding will be made by the board of directors by end of the following month.
+Action Grant recipients are eligible to apply for another grant on an annual basis, upon evidence of successful completion of the previous grant.

 The Foundation also offers fiscal sponsorship to organizations that are seeking 501(c)(3) status or require temporary pass through funds for worthy community projects.